Portfolio Fast Track: From Request to Delivery¶

 You don't need phases and tasks for every project.
 Small initiatives can be tracked with just the progress slider and status.
 Add structure when the project is complex enough to need it.

-For full details on phases, tasks, and milestones, see Projects reference and Planning reference.
+For full details on phases, tasks, and milestones, see Projects reference and Tasks reference.

 How It All Connects¶